PratikMoitra/nx-arm-sniprx/README.md

 * BBC iPlayer[[n5]](#footnotes)
 * NBC Sports and potentially many [more](https://github.com/ab77/netflix-proxy/blob/master/proxy-domains.txt)

+# adding additional domains : harupdate.py

+To customise your dnsmasq.conf file with additional custom domans retrieved from.har files, use harupdate.py with the -e argument.
+These files include URL definitions in Json format.
+It is possible to change any domain to your needed external public IP address using this harupdate.py programme (note that no autometic Public IP detection is available).
+It also adds these unique domains to the proxy-domains.txt file for future container builds.

 # license
 This project is **free**, covered by the [MIT License](https://github.com/ab77/netflix-proxy/blob/master/LICENSE.md).
 It is provided without any warranty and can be used for any purpose, including private and commercial.
 However, if you are planning to use it for commercial purposes (i.e make money off it), please do not expect free support, as it would be unfair.
 A commercial support model can always be negotiated, if required.
 Please [contact](https://www.upwork.com/freelancers/~016da2a2dc195af5ec) me if this is something that interests you.